PrakasRavichandran/dairy-blog/_posts/2013-09-16-lessons-from-a-life-well-lived-my-beloved-grandma's-legacy.md

 ### A Longing Heart

 Today, as I find myself miles away from home, working in Chengalpattu, I can't help but miss her terribly.
-My salary may have grown, but it's her love and wisdom that continue to sustain me.
+My salary may have grown, but it's her love and wisdom that continues to sustain me.

 ### A Diwali Surprise